SichangHe/DKU_signature_work/README.md

-# Establishing FedCampus: A Privacy-Preserving Data Platform for Smart Campus
+# Integrating Federated Learning for FedCampus, A Privacy-Preserving Data Platform for Smart Campuses

 ## TODOs